dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 	$diskEncryptionKeyVaultUrl = $KeyVault.VaultUri
 	$KeyVaultResourceId = $KeyVault.ResourceId

-#### This line will enable disk encryption on a VM
+Enable disk encryption on a VM

 	Set-AzureRmVMDiskEncryptionExtension -ResourceGroupName $rgname -VMName $vmName -DiskEncryptionKeyVaultUrl $diskEncryptionKeyVaultUrl -DiskEncryptionKeyVaultId $KeyVaultResourceId -VolumeType All -Force

 ## Verify VM encryption status
-#### In the Cloud Shell run the following code.
+In the Cloud Shell run the following

 	Get-AzureRmVmDiskEncryptionStatus -ResourceGroupName $rgName -VMName $vmName

-#### Did it enable encryption on both drives?
+* Did it enable encryption on both drives?
-#### Why do you think the data drive is not encrypted?
+* Why do you think the data drive is not encrypted?

 ## Intialize and format data disk via Run Command

 0. In Azure Portal, click on the VM, scroll down in the left pane and click on "Run Command"
 1. Click on the RunPowerShellScript
 2. Copy/paste the following PowerShell code into the window and click Run.
 3. Wait for execution of the commands against the VM.
 #
 	Initialize-Disk -Number 3 -PartitionStyle MBR
 	New-Partition -DiskNumber 3 -UseMaximumSize -DriveLetter G